 Carcinomas are more common than melanomas and more treatable.
 Estimates suggest that in 2022, melanoma is likely to affect only about 197,700 people in the U.S.

 This article looks at the diagnosis and treatment of the two most common carcinoma cancers, as well as other types of carcinoma.

-Carcinomas are also known as nonmelanoma skin cancers.
-A carcinoma is a cancerous tumor of the epithelial tissue, which is the tissue underneath the skin.
+A carcinoma, also known as nonmelanoma skin cancer, is a cancerous tumor of the epithelial tissue, which is a protective tissue that covers surfaces throughout the body.

 Healthcare professionals define the different carcinomas by the type of cell in which they occur.

 BCC is unlikely to spread, but doctors who suspect that an individual has this type of carcinoma will still refer them for further assessment.

 BCC typically affects older adults, with a mean diagnosis age of